By Attorney Christopher Heberg –

 If you are being denied access, or normal visitation time with your child but do not have a current Court Order, than I believe it is a very good time to file an action with the RI Family Court.
 Courts are going to resume normal operation soon and being able to point to the recent past, where the other parent failed to facilitate an ongoing relationship with your children, will most likely be beneficial to your case.
 When considering Custody one of the key elements a court must consider is the willingness of both parent to facilitate an ongoing and loving relationship between the other parent and their children.
 If they fail to do this during the Coronavirus, it will most likely be at their peril.

-If we can do anything to assist you, or you feel like you need to discuss a particular issue relative to your case, please contact our office for a free consultation – and stay healthy.
+If we can do anything to assist you, or you feel like you need to discuss a particular issue relative to your case, please contact our office for a case evaluation – and stay healthy.